ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 Overview
 --------

-Currently (October 2024), a test harness for TMC in Mid integration tests, centred around the TMC subsystem and its interactions with CSP, SDP and the Dishes.
-In future, a generic test harness integration testing an arbitrary combination of production or emulated SKA subsystems.
+Currently (October 2024), there is a test harness for TMC in Mid integration tests, centred around the TMC subsystem and its interactions with CSP, SDP and the Dishes.
+In future, there will be a generic test harness for integration tests on an arbitrary combination of production or emulated SKA subsystems.

 More information will be added here as the project progresses.